robynlarsen/design-for-developers/README.md

 * Wireframing
 * Front End Development

-### 2. My own personal process
+### 2. A Design Process
 #### Is there anything special about your process?
 No Is self focused content a common practice in the design world?
 There are a million ways to skin a cat.
+This is only one way to do things.
+Once you start navigating through this you will go through the process yourself and find what works for you.
 * Goals for the business
 * Pinterest Board & collecting inspiration
 * Pull out, copy, tweak